nemogb-dev/nemogb-r/CONTRIBUTING.md

 ## Code of Conduct

-When contributing to the `NemoGB` package you must follow the code of conduct defined in [CONDUCT](.github/CODE_OF_CONDUCT.md).
+When contributing to the `nemogb` package you must follow the code of conduct defined in [CONDUCT](.github/CODE_OF_CONDUCT.md).